 Try and remove excess water but do not over do the process as the cheese will dry out.

 Tie the the ends of the muslin cloth and hang it for 20 – 30 minutes.
+Squeeze to extract any water that still may be there.

 In a large wide pot (to ensure that the cheese balls have enough space to cook in the water) boil the water with sugar.
 Add a tablespoon of lemon juice or milk to get rid of any scum/ impurities.
 The scum will rise to the surface which can be removed with a spoon.
 Add aromatics at this point if you wish to.

 Gently add these balls to the boiling water.
 Ensure that water is on a rolling boil.
-Cover the pan with a lid and let the balls of cheese cook on high for the first two minutes and during those two minutes, every 30 seconds splash the rasgullas with a sprinkle of water. (a trick shared by my mother-in-law to make softer spongier rasgullas)
+Cover the pan with a lid and let the balls of cheese cook on high for the first two minutes and during those two minutes, every 30 seconds splash the rasgullas with a tablespoon of hot water. (a trick shared by my mother-in-law to make softer spongier rasgullas)

 Thanks for visiting and see you soon again!